 “Researchers study the transcriptomes of cells as a way to gain insight into how genes function and what their expression means for a cell’s ability to do its job under normal conditions.”

-You Get Your Catkit Results Back.
+The Catkit Results Are In.
 What Do They Say?

 There will be plenty for you to review in the Report but, rest assured, it will be non-technical and easy to read.